pnnl/tesp/doc/TESP_DesignDoc.rst

 Figure 9 shows the structure of substation metrics output from GridLAB-D, consisting of real power and energy, reactive power and energy, and losses from all distribution components in that model.
-As with MATPOWER metrics files, the substation metrics JSON file contains the *StartTime* of the simulation, Metadata with array index and units for each metric value, and a dictionary (map) of time records, keyed on the simulation time in seconds from *StartTime*.
+As with PYPOWER metrics files, the substation metrics JSON file contains the *StartTime* of the simulation, Metadata with array index and units for each metric value, and a dictionary (map) of time records, keyed on the simulation time in seconds from *StartTime*.
 Each time record